 - Manage order delivery, exchanges, and returns

-By developing your platform with Shopify, you can add third-party or merchant fulfillment service to the platform to help you track and manage orders from a centralized location.
+By developing your platform with Shopify, you can add third-party or merchant fulfillment services to help you track and manage orders from a centralized location.

 Shopify also has its own Shopify Fulfillment Network, which is currently active for US and Canada, based eCommerce solutions.
 The network is suitable for:

 - Businesses that support less than 2000 SKUs